Solutions Search Results

 Building off of the energy efficiency successes and lessons learned from its other store improvement projects, Walgreens decided on a multi-measure approach expected to save 125,000 kWh of energy and 20% of costs annually.

-Walgreens incorporated the best practices from previous sustainability efforts in its first net zero energy designed retail store, which opened on November 21, 2013 in Evanston, Illinois.
+Walgreens incorporated the best practices from previous sustainability efforts in its first net zero energy designed retail store, which opened in November 2013 in Evanston, Illinois.

 Store #2362 in South Euclid, OH, was selected by Walmart to serve as a platform to test and showcase technologies that go above and beyond what is required to achieve LEED® Silver certification.